As vaccinations lag, Italy’s elderly again pay a price

 Luca Fusco founded a group to remember the dead and advocate for justice in their memory after his father died of COVID-19 on March 11, 2020.

 His mother, who celebrated her 83rd birthday on the anniversary of her husband’s death, still hasn’t received an appointment to be vaccinated more than a month after submitting a request.
-Fusco said that was true for most of the several hundred elderly in their small town near Bergamo, noting they were being required to travel 30 miles (20 kilometers) to get each shot, a burden for many.
+Fusco said that was true for most of the several hundred elderly in their small town near Bergamo, adding they were being required to travel 30 miles (20 kilometers) to get each shot, a burden for many.

 Italy’s aim is to vaccinate 80% of the population by September, and Draghi has appointed an army general to relaunch the campaign.
 Fusco said his group, “Noi Denunceremo,” (“We Will Denounce”) will act as a watchdog on the issue.